 Which breed is best depends on several factors, including accessibility, budget, climate, milk purpose, and land size to name a few.

 The Nubian, for example, is the most common dairy goat breed found in the USA, making it one of the best choices for its availability.

 The Nigerian Dwarf goat, on the other hand, is perfect if you only have a small area of land to work with.
 It is a miniature breed but produces a lot of milk for its small size.
 The same applies to Guernsey goats.

 The Saanen is called the “Queen of the Dairy Goats” for good reason.
-They can’t be beat for their milk producing capabilities but have also earned that nickname due to their large size, excellent temperament, and adaptability.
+They can’t be beaten for their milk-producing capabilities but have also earned that nickname due to their large size, excellent temperament, and adaptability.
 Sables are derived from the Saanen breed and also produce well.